kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 # Lab: Explore Azure Sentinel

 ## Lab scenario
-In this lab you will walk through the process of creating an Azure Sentinel instance.
-You will also set up the permissions to ensure access to the resources that will get deployed to support Azure Sentinel.
+In this lab you will walk through the process of creating an  Microsoft Sentinel instance.
+You will also set up the permissions to ensure access to the resources that will get deployed to support  Microsoft Sentinel.
 Once this basic setup is done you will walk through the steps for connecting Sentinel to your data sources, use built-in analytics to get notified of anything suspicious, and lastly you will explore the automation capability.

-**Estimated Time**: 30-45 minutes
+**Estimated Time**: 45-60 minutes

-#### Task 1:  Create an Azure Sentinel instance.
+#### Task 1:  Create an  Microsoft Sentinel instance.

 1. Open Microsoft Edge.
 In the address bar enter **portal.azure.com**.